 Britt & Keri Singleton

 "Living Science helped me prepare for college by teaching me how to listen and take notes, present in front of a crowd with confidence and poise, and break down large assignments into bite-sized pieces.
 As a Servant Leader, I learned to lead and mentor intentionally, to contribute as a team member, and to value differences.
 Living Science encouraged my love for meeting new people, serving them, and sharing the gospel.
 I am especially grateful for friends and invested teachers who continue to help me grow."

 Every year, parents and grandparents support our programs because they are designed to “polish the diamond” in every child.
 Below are some items needed at Living Science right now.
 Would you consider joining us in our mission to nurture and challenge the next generation of Christian leaders by giving or giving toward the following known needs?

 THANK YOU!
 Our $10,000 matching gift fund was matched completely in the summer of 2021.
 For our end-of-year campaign, our needs are different.
 Numerous new projects on our campus will affect our students and teachers in a very positive way.
-Please pray and ask the Lord which ones you should support for year-end 2021.
+Please pray and ask the Lord which ones you should support for 2022.

 Front entrance landscaping